-Field Demonstration of Remote Technologies for Cleaning of Biofouling from Trash Racks
+Field Demonstration of Remote Technologies for Cleaning of Biofouling from Trash Racks, EPRI

 Co-principal investigator for implementing a field demonstration of two remote technologies for removing biofouling from trash racks.
 The objectives are two-fold: 1) to eliminate human safety risks (e.g., working in hostile environments and manually operating tools such as water jet guns) and 2) to avoid costs associated with plant downtime required for the deployment of skilled diving teams.
-TWB is working with various ROV service providers to identify the best technology for the tasks.
-Two demonstration sites have been selected in the eastern US: one large fossil-fueled thermal power plant and one large nuclear power plant.
-In-situ testing is planned for 2023.
+Filed testing of the remote cleaning solution was completed at Duke Energy's Anclote Power Plant in Holiday, FL.
+Imagery collected with a set of advanced underwater cameras is currently being post-processed to determine cleaning efficacy.

-Intake System Maintenance Guide, Electric Power Research Institute
+Intake System Maintenance Guide, EPRI